Michael Woodruff: Early life

-Michael Woodruff was born on 3 April 1911 in Mill Hill, London, England, the son of Harold Addison Woodruff and his wife, Margaret Ada Cooper.
+Michael Woodruff was born on 3 April 1911 in London, England, the son of Harold Addison Woodruff and his wife, Margaret Ada Cooper.
 In 1913, his father, Harold Woodruff, a professor of veterinary medicine at the Royal Veterinary College in London, moved the family to Australia so he could take up the post of Professor of Veterinary Pathology and Director of the Veterinary Institute at the University of Melbourne.
 The elder Woodruff later became the Professor of Bacteriology.
 The family's new life in Australia was interrupted by World War I, which prompted Harold to enlist in the armed services.
 He became an officer in the Australian Army Veterinary Corps and was sent to Egypt.

 The remainder of the Woodruffs returned to London, and the two boys lived with their mother and paternal grandmother in the latter's residence in Finchley.
 Michael and his brother went back to Australia in 1917 after their mother, Margaret, died of a staphylococcal septicaemia.
 The two then spent a short time under the care of an aunt before being rejoined by their father in 1917.

 In 1919, Harold remarried and his new wife raised the children from his first marriage.
 The two boys did their early schooling at Trinity Grammar School in Melbourne.
 From then on he spent all of his youth in Australia except for a year in Europe in 1924 when his father went on sabbatical leave at Paris's Pasteur Institute.
 During this time, Woodruff and his brother boarded at Queen's College in Taunton, Somerset on the south coast of England.
 The headmaster at the school regarded Australians as "colonials" who were "backward" and put Woodruff in a year level one year lower than appropriate.
 Upon returning to Australia, Woodruff attended the private Methodist Wesley College, where he enjoyed mathematics and rowing.